WindowsLogic-Productions/M0rningStar/README.md

  - [Vanguard Princess](http://wiki.mizuumi.net/w/Vanguard_Princess/Netplay)
  - [WonderfulWorld](http://www55.atwiki.jp/ainefill_oinusama/pages/111.html)
  - and many more...

-## Public Servers
-This 24/7 server is run by Vick, for Vanguard Princess and Pokémon Type: Wild players:

-    alavanguard.ddns.net:7500

 ## Instructions
 When you start LilithPort, a Welcome menu appears.
 There are 4 main modes of operation: